Ahsan-Abbasi/rk/README.md

 # rk
-## this is my first chuss as a coloborator..
+## this is my first chuss as a colaborator..
 ### #karachijeetega #hblpsl #abkhelkedikha